-This is the recipe I have been working on for nearly 10 years for
+This is the recipe I have been working on since about 1995 for

 cooking cassoulet, a baked bean

 dish from the south-west of France.
 See the discussion for some of the background, in particular the difficulty of finding

 typical ingredients.
 This recipe makes do with ingredients that you can (sometimes) find in

 These ingredients are sufficient for a casserole of 3 litres, which happens to be what I use.

 dried white beans

 meat, preferably lamb and pork, in single pieces

 fat, preferably duck, otherwise lamb or pork (lard)

 salt (see discussion at bottom)